Sh4kE/logback_to_syslog_sample/README.md

 * You need to have gradle installed on your system

 # Usage
-You can simply clone and run it with `gradle run`, which should send a message to your local syslog server.
+You can simply clone and run it with `gradle run` or `gradle test`, which should send a message to your local syslog server.

 # Sample Configuration for syslog-ng